wxjiao/wxjiao.github.io/_pages/home.md

 **LLM Safety**
 1. GPT-4 Is Too Smart To Be Safe: Stealthy Chat with LLMs via Cipher.
 ICLR 2024.
 2. Not all countries celebrate thanksgiving: On the cultural dominance in large language models.
 ACL 2024.
 3. All languages matter: On the multilingual safety of large language models.
-ACL 2024 Findings.
+Findings of ACL 2024.

+**Sign Language Translation**
+1. Improving Gloss-free Sign Language Translation by Reducing Representation Density.
+NeurIPS 2024.
+2. Unsupervised Sign Language Translation and Generation.
+Findings of ACL 2024.
+3. Cross-modality Data Augmentation for End-to-End Sign Language Translation.
+Findings of EMNLP 2023.

 <!--
 This is my research group in the [Natural Language Processing Center](https://ai.tencent.com/ailab/nlp/en/index.html) within the [Tencent AI Lab](https://ai.tencent.com/ailab/zh/index).